Year 1 Sample Courses

 The purpose of the Interdisciplinary Studies program at NGU is to equip students with the skills they need to be successful in the career path they choose and to become transformational leaders for church and society.

-With the Bachelor of Interdisciplinary Studies, select from the following corresponding concentrations to further hone your specific interest.
+With the Bachelor of Interdisciplinary Studies, select 2 or 3 concentrations below to further hone your specific interest.

 We have a chapter of the Alpha Iota Sigma Honor Society for Interdisciplinary Studies students with a GPA of 3.3 or higher to socialize and support each other in their integration of disciplines and research for their final projects.
 Members work as leaders in creating Learning Communities around campus and in our outside communities.